peppy0510/PyMusicPlayer/README.md

 * ID3Tag edit supported.
 * Editable hotkeys supported.
 * Automatic gain control with LoudMax VST plug-in.
-* When you drag and drop audio files or playlists red bar icon will be displayed on the left side of the playlist which means that the track has not been analysed.
-As soon as the player starts to analyse each track the icon will instantly changed to blue color.
+* When you drag and drop audio files or playlists red bar icon will be displayed on the left side of the playlist which means that the track has not been analyzed.
+As soon as the player starts to analyze each track the icon will instantly changed to blue color.
 Wen the analysis of each track is finished the icon will be disappeared.
-* Analysing is done by multi-processing and analysed music files' information and waveforms are cached with SQLite database.
+* Analyzing is done by multi-processing and analyzed music files' information and waveforms are cached with SQLite database.
 * If you see exclamation icon on the left side of the playlist which means that the track has been moved or deleted.
-In this case, you can perform the Check File Cosistency on the menu.
+In this case, you can perform the Check File Consistency on the menu.

 ## Screenshot